Last Updated on

 |Predator V2 Reflex Sight Rifle Scope||

-When you’re looking for a reflex sight for your shotgun, you can start and end your search with the Bushnell Trophy Red Dot Sight.
+When you’re looking for the best reflex sight for your shotgun, you can start and end your search with the Bushnell Trophy Red Dot Sight.
 It’s the perfect mix of affordability and performance and does everything you could want from a reflex sight.

 There are 11 different brightness settings to choose from, so finding your reticle is never a concern, even in the brightest or dimmest conditions.
 This scope mounts on rifles, shotguns, and handguns, so if you’re looking for one scope that can fit all your weapons, this is a great choice.